auth0/wordpress/readme.txt

 == Screenshots ==

 1. The new login page
-2. The admin to configure it
+2. The admin to configure the plugin
+3. Auth0 admin to create a new Application
+4. You can enable or disable social plugins
+5. This is what happens if you are in the admin and your session expires
+6. You can configure enterprise connections

 == Technical Notes ==